Eclo19/Neural_Network_Siren_Classifier/README.md

   To install Git LFS and pull large files:

-  1. Visit the [Git Docs](https://docs.github.com/en/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage) for a detailed explanation.
+  1. Visit the [GitHub Docs](https://docs.github.com/en/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage) for a detailed explanation.
   2. With Git LFS installed, run the following commands:

      ```bash